Sylvenas/tailwindcss-animation-property/README.md

 # tailwindcss-animation-property

 A plugin that provides utilities for animation property.
-The usual animation properties are provided, and animaton properties can be written dynamically using [JIT mode](https://v2.tailwindcss.com/docs/just-in-time-mode), or new properties can be added using the [configuration](#configuration).
+Not only does the plugin provide the usual animation properties, these also support dynamic writing using [JIT mode](https://v2.tailwindcss.com/docs/just-in-time-mode), even you can add new properties by using [configuration](#configuration).

-Preview the example live on CodeSandbox: [Check out DEMO](https://codesandbox.io/s/nice-bell-czxzix)
+The example can be previewed on CodeSandbox: [Check out DEMO](https://codesandbox.io/s/nice-bell-czxzix)

 - [animation-duration](#animation-duration)
 - [animation-delay](#animation-delay)